Find an Orthodontist near you

 Mixed dentition

 When there is a mixture of baby and permanent teeth in the mouth.
-This stage usually ranges from ages 6-12 years, or when a patient presents with congenitally missing teeth.
+This stage usually ranges from ages 6 to 12 years.

 Mouthguard